 As a an eminent figure of Slovak fine-art scene, Murín was present at the birth of sound art in Slovakia and has devoted himself to the media art both in theory and its fine art representation since the 1980s.

 2. DIG Gallery / Richard Kitta

-The one-of-a-kind gallery in the central Europe.
+The one-of-a-kind gallery in central Europe.
 Richard Kitta, the gallery’s director, shifts the focus of exhibition programme towards media art, digital integration, electronic literature, bio art or other specific artistic approaches which frequently correlate the world of art and science into more unifying perspective.
 One of the gallery’s highlights was the exhibition of Japanese sound designer Yuri Suzuki.

 DIG is not only a gallery but a group of people who successfully create an international network of media art.
-The invitation to Tokyo’s Japan Media Arts festival and the collaboration with the prominent Ars Electronica festival prove it.
+The invitation to Tokyo’s Japan Media Arts Festival and the collaboration with the prominent Ars Electronica festival prove it.
 Exactly because of the co-working relationship with DIG Gallery, Ars Electronica festival brought an extensive exhibition of the best artistic pieces from previous years to Košice in 2016.

 3. Nuit Blanche / Zuzana Pacáková

 Autumn night walk through the streets enhanced by concerts, movies, various theatre and dancing performances, literature or live acts.
 Nuit Blanche is the only chance to seize an atypical evening full of new experiences and meetings with art from a completely different perspective.